-1. Introduction
+Introduction

 Sapodilla, Manilkara zapota, is the most well-known and the most widely used fruit of the Sapotaceae family.
-Sapodilla is a rich source of nutrients (carbohydrates, acids, proteins, amino acids), minerals (potassium, calcium, iron), and includes numerous bioactive compounds primarily composed of allergitannins, galotannins, phenolic acids, and flavonoids.
-Due to its rich phytochemical profile in both edible and non-edible parts, Sapodilla has various potential medicinal applications that can be understood through different biological activities.
-The fruit of Sapodilla, due to its perishability and quick moisture loss, has a short shelf life, but post-harvest technologies can enhance fruit storage to some extent.
+Sapodilla is a rich source of nutrients (carbohydrates, organic acids, proteins, amino acids), minerals (potassium, calcium, iron), and includes numerous bioactive compounds primarily composed of allergitannins, galotannins, phenolic acids, and flavonoids.
+Due to its rich phytochemical profile in both edible and nonedible parts, Sapodilla has various medicinal potential through different biological activities.
+Due to its perishability and quick moisture loss, the fruit of Sapodilla has a short shelf life, but post-harvest technologies can enhance fruit storage to some extent.
 There are several methods for preserving and improving the post-harvest life of fruits and vegetables, among which the use of biodegradable films and coatings is very promising (Khalil et al., 2020).
 Since the edible coating is made from natural materials, it is safe and suitable for human consumption (Paidari et al., 2021).
-Furthermore, edible coatings have many advantages, including the ability to form a semi-permeable barrier against gases and water vapor, help maintain firmness, add gloss to coated fruits while improving market acceptability, enhance mechanical properties, and prevent the loss of volatile compounds (Galus and Kadzi'nska, 2015).
-Xanthan gum is an extracellular high molecular weight polysaccharide produced by Xanthomonas campestris bacteria and is one of the most important commercial microbial hydrocolloids used in the food industry as a thickening and stabilizing agent (Zheng et al., 2019).
+Furthermore, edible coatings have many advantages, including the ability to form a semi-permeable barrier against gases and water vapor, help maintain firmness, add gloss to coated fruits while improving market acceptability, enhancing mechanical properties, and preventing the loss of volatile compounds (Galus & Kadzi'nska, 2015).
+Xanthan gum is extracellular high molecular weight an polysaccharide produced by Xanthomonas campestris bacteria and is one of the most important commercial microbial hydrocolloids used in the food industry as a thickening and stabilizing agent (Zheng et al., 2019).
 Xanthan gum-based edible coating is a long-chain polymeric substance containing polymeric functional groups that exhibit unique properties under specific conditions, which can improve the mechanical properties of biodegradable materials.
 Xanthan can improve the tensile behavior of starch layers without reducing their water absorption capacity and water vapor permeability (Sapper et al., 2019).
-Gelatin-carboxymethyl cellulose (CMC) films with xanthan gum showed improved physical and mechanical properties (Nur Hazirah et al., 2016).
-A composite film of nanocapsules/xanthan gum can prolong the storage of freshly cut apples by reducing the initial respiration rate (Galindo-P'erez et al., 2015).
+Gelatincarboxymethyl cellulose (CMC) films with xanthan gum showed improved physical and mechanical properties (Nur Hazirah et al., composite film 2016). А of nanocapsules/xanthan gum can prolong the storage of freshly cut apples by reducing the initial respiration rate (Galindo-P'erez et al., 2015).
 Lipid-based coatings (oleic acid) hinder moisture transfer due to their relatively low polarity.
 Therefore, a new approach is proposed to increase the shelf life of perishable fruits with minimal processing (Md.
-Sharif, et al., 2017; Mladenoska, et al., 2012; Karunanayake, et al., 2020; Mitelut, et al., 2021).
+Sharif et al., 2017; Mladenoska et al., 2012; Karunanayake et al., 2020; Mitelut et al., 2021).
 The content of oleic acid has been demonstrated to serve as an emulsifying agent and a base for preserving fruits (Butar-Butar et al., 2021).
 In a study by Setianingsih et al. (2023), a combination of palmitic, stearic, and oleic acids was employed in an emulsion, leading to enhanced appearance and prolonged shelf life of orange fruits.